jianjian97/Swiss-Geography-Master/README.md

 * Libraries used: `pandas`, `numpy`, `locale`, `folium`, `random`, `tkinter`, `json`, `math` (for their descriptions refer to [Appendix - Libraries Description](#appendix---libraries-description))

 ## Setup
 To run this program, it is recommended to use Jupyter Notebook/Anaconda.
-Please also use PowerShell by Anaconda to install the following libraries locally:
+Additionally, it is necessary to have installed the above listed libraries.
+If not installed yet or if not already part of the Anaconda distribution, please install them locally with PowerShell by Anaconda giving the appropriate commands as in the following examples:

 ```
 $ pip install folium